 The best 4 new plays by Oxford University students are performed at the Burton Taylor Studio in the 5th week of Hilary term.
 The plays are shortlisted by the OUDS committee and then finally chosen by a theatre luminary - judges have included Michael Frayn, Christopher Hampton and Lucy Kirkwood.
 The submission deadline is usually mid-November the previous year.

-Music At St Hilda's (replace the "@" with an "A" in searches on the St Hilda's website) has events throughout the year, but near the end of January there's usually a fabulous display case - the Marathon - of cutting edge music from UK-based composers.
+Music At St Hilda's has events throughout the year, but in late January or early February there's usually a fabulous display case - the Marathon - of cutting edge music from UK-based composers.
 One of this writer's favourite memories is of a jazz trio for cello, dustbin and washboard.
 Usually minimalist, often electronic, always teetering on the brink of insanity, the M@SH Marathon is not to be missed.
 The shows cost around £5 and take place in and around the JdP Music Building.
 If you like the sound of this, see also audiograft in March.

 A free annual series of talks, screenings and forums, organised by students and local left-wing activists held at Wadham College.
 Topics vary from year to year, but will be concerned with social justice, the environment, sexism, racism, homophobia, migration and current events.
 If you're worried about it, they'll probably have a world-class speaker on it.